-If the EAI MQSeries Server Transport business service on AIX continues to fail even after you have followed the previous procedures, you can configure the AIX environment to run Siebel Server with less memory using environment variable LDR\CNTRL.
-After you have finished, follow the procedures in the preceding section.
+If the EAI MQSeries Server Transport business service on AIX continues to fail even after you have followed the previous procedures, you can configure the AIX environment to run Siebel Server with less memory using environment variable LDR_CNTRL.
+After you have finished, follow the procedures in the preceding topic.